-6. Fingerstick home monitoring: You will be asked to complete a number of steps and activities at home including:
+6. Home monitoring: You will be asked to complete a number of steps and activities at home including:

 - Home glucose monitoring: You will need to monitor your blood sugar at home using a glucometer.
 Study staff will go over the specific schedule with you, based on the diabetes medications you are taking.
 You will report the numbers to study staff weekly.
 These will be reviewed by the study team and, if there are concerns that your blood sugar is too low or too high, you may be asked to speak with the study doctor to review your medications, diet, etc. - Home ketone monitoring: You will be given a home ketone monitoring device and ketone strips, which measure beta-hydroxybutyrate.
 This is a glucometer device that also measures ketones from finger-stick blood if ketone strips are inserted instead of glucose strips.
-The device stores data, which may be checked periodically during class sessions.
-You will be asked to measure ketones before dinner approximately three times a week for four weeks early in the program (after 4 weeks of learning the diet).
-You will also be asked to test daily for certain one-week periods four times over the course of the study.
+The device stores data, which will be checked periodically during class sessions.
+You will be asked to measure ketones before dinner approximately three times a week for four weeks early in the program (after 4 weeks of learning the diet) and twice weekly thereafter during the first 3 months.
 During the maintenance phase, you will be asked to continue to check ketones periodically.
 This will involve checking your ketone levels about three times in a week for a week each month.
-You will receive reminders by text-message to check ketone levels and report values back.
-During study visits, you may be asked to bring in the meter so study staff can download data on your monitor to the study database.
+You will receive reminders by textmessage to check ketone levels and report values back.
+During study visits, you will be asked to bring in the meter so study staff can download data on your monitor to the study database.